 NC Virtual Public School & Virtual Charter Schools: What’s the Difference?

 Students can compete in sports and participate in clubs at their own schools when taking NCVPS classes.
-With classes taught by educators with an NC professional teaching license, NCVPS is a cost effective way to educate students who need access to a course unavailable at their school.
+NCVPS is a cost-effective way to educate students who need access to courses unavailable at their local school.
 NCVPS also offers its classes to homeschooled and private school students.
 For the 2018-2019 school year, there were 51,950 course enrollments and 32,081 unique students enrolled.
 The pass rate was 84.6 percent.

 Students attending online or *virtual* charter schools give up their classroom seats and face-to-face time with teachers and other learning resources.
 Since their launch in 2015, North Carolina’s two virtual charter schools have never risen above a “D” school performance grade nor have they met pre-set student growth goals.
 Last year, virtual charter schools were in the news because the State Board of Education allowed N.C.
 Virtual Academy to grow by 20 percent the following school year, in spite of poor performance.
 Senate Bill 392 attempted to expand virtual charter schools enrollment but was later vetoed by Governor Cooper.
 Many public education advocates and educational researchers have questioned why such poor-performing entities are being expanded.